-Waco siege, 25 years later: The raid, aftermath and legacy
+25 years later: A look back of siege in Waco, from the raid to its legacy

 On one side, within the walls of a compound, were members of the Branch Davidian religious sect, led by David Koresh.
 On the other side, backed by federal support and firepower, were various members of the FBI and U.S. Marshals.

-What started as a warrant service on the compound quickly devolved into a 51-day standoff, one that was captured live on national television.
+What started as a warrant service on the compound on Feb.
+28, 1993, quickly devolved into a 51-day standoff, one that was captured live on national television.
 The fiery end result burns in the memories of those who were up close for the whole ordeal.

 In 2018, Eyewitness News looked back to that time and explored the impact of the Branch Davidian siege in the two-and-a-half-decades since the compound burned to the ground.